Get Your Bible Reading Plan Below

 Quality is better than quantity

-Maybe you’re following the 2018 Bible Plan that I showed you earlier, or maybe you’ve set a different pace for yourself.
+Maybe you’re you’re following the 2019 Bible Plan that I showed you earlier, or maybe you’ve set a different pace for yourself.
 Whichever path you choose to take, be sure to focus on the quality of your time spent with God in His Word, not the quantity.Reading the Bible is about quality, not quantity.
 Click To Tweet

 It’s okay to not understand and ask questions